 When a thread lift is performed, you are asked to avoid excessive facial movements for a week or so (such as screaming or facial exercises).
 There may be some bruising or soreness.
 Dimpling can occur and generally resolves quickly.

 The results are said to last 1-2 years, and that is not because it wears off, but you will age back into some of those lines, just like a surgical facelift.
 Unlike a facelift, a thread lift can be easily repeated.

 There are different brands of threads and they can be used in combination.
 We currently use NovaThread infinity PDO threads and Silhouette Instalift® threads.
 As the technology of threads changes, we evaluate and change thread types from time to time.
-The typical cost for a lower and mid-face thread lift is $2,400.
+The typical cost for a face or neck thread lift is $3,400; or both face and neck for $4,400.

 Dr Charles Mok